Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-controller/README.md

 * OK if all controllers report normal health and running status.
 * WARN if any controller reports a degraded health status, or one this check does not know.
 * WARN if any controller's running status is not "Normal", "Running" or "Online", unless it reports an outright failure.
-* CRIT if any controller reports health status "Faulty", "Invalid" or "Offline".
+* CRIT if any controller reports health status "Faulty", "No Input", "Invalid" or "Offline".
-* CRIT if any controller's running status reports a failure ("Offline", "Invalid", "Migration fault", "Error/Faulty", "Power-on failed", "Abnormal" or "Rollback failure").
+* CRIT if any controller's running status reports a failure ("Not running", "Sleep in High Temperature", "Offline", "Invalid", "Migration fault", "Error/Faulty", "To be synchronized", "Power-on failed", "Abnormal" or "Rollback failure").
 * WARN or CRIT if a controller's CPU or memory usage reaches `--warning` or `--critical`.
 Both are off by default.
 * WARN or CRIT if a controller's temperature reaches `--warning-temperature` or `--critical-temperature`.
 Both are off by default.
 * UNKNOWN if the appliance lists no controllers at all, which points at the query rather than at the hardware.